Current Research Projects

 Next Generation Smart (Macro)molecular Antimicrobial Prodrugs

 This is a recent flagship programme based on Edgar's awarded ARC Future Fellowship grant.
 The idea is to impart intelligence to antimicrobial (macro)molecules where the activity can be activated only in the presence of a stimuli such as light or bacteria (enzymes).
 This prodrug strategy is envisioned to improve biocompatibility and reduce toxicity issues that is essential towards clinical translation.
-First plaform system is now published online and is the first of our pipeline of more advanced systems (currently underway for completion and they are indeed working!).
+First 2 proof-of-concept systems are now published online and are the first of our pipeline of more advanced systems (currently underway for completion and they are indeed working!).
 Stay tuned!

 Reviving 'Resisted' Traditional Antibiotics with (Macro)molecular Antimicrobials